SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 after Mermaid is done rendering a diagram.
 And since this is to be done _after_ Mermaid rendering, we don't even need to weaken our [`securityLevel`](https://mermaid.js.org/config/usage.html#securitylevel).
+However, MathJax typesetting obviously tweaks the dimensions of the label element, and again since this happens _after_ Mermaid rendering, we must manually re-adjust the dimensions of the rendered labels.
-To achieve this, once again, we extend our `DOMContentLoaded` listener:
+To achieve this, once again, we extend our `DOMContentLoaded` listener, with a callback function for Mermaid:

 ```js {% raw %}
 const mmdCodeSelector =